torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

 * we have pre-written tests in minitest
 * who has used minittest (no one) (That's okay, it works just like you’d expect)
-* after 30 minutes we will interrupt you
+* after 15 minutes we will interrupt you
 * don't worry about finishing, just write some code to get a sense of the problem
 * THIS IS NOT A TEST
 * YOU WILL NOT FINISH, don't worry, THIS IS NOT A TEST
 * Don't check things into master !!!!

-Set the timer for 30 minutes.
+Set the timer for 15 minutes.
-9:15 - 9:45
-UserTesting started at 9:30

-* we interrupted you, that’s frustrating.
-* we are annoying you on purpose
+9:20-ish

 * we're all about learning theory
 * learning theory says we should take breaks
 * take a break :-)

 **BREAK**

-10:00am
+10-ish

 ## Introduce the course